Families For Life | FFL Council Members

 COUNCIL MEMBER, FAMILIES FOR LIFE

-Albert now co-manages a start-up business in interior design, building and development, besides international trade business of vegetable oils and soft commodities as a broker.
+Albert co-manages a start-up business in interior design, building and development, besides international trade business of vegetable oils and soft commodities as a broker.

-From his senior management experience of the early years in the corporate sector and current businesses in the market place, he is actively promoting corporate engagement in the community with the focus on building resilient and caring families that will invariably contribute to productive business growth in companies.
+From his senior management experience of the early years in the corporate sector and current businesses in the marketplace, he is actively promoting corporate engagement in the community with the focus on building resilient and caring families that will invariably contribute to productive business growth in companies.

-He graduated with a Master degree in Counselling, and a Bachelor degree in Economics and Political Sciences, along with a post graduate Diploma in International Marketing.
 Albert is still passionately involved in the social service-community space coming close to 40 years of volunteer work.
-For this, he gets full family affirmation from his loving wife, three supportive young adult children, ages 26, 30 and 32 and two granddaughters, ages 3 yo and 1 month old.
+For this, he gets full family affirmation from his loving wife, three supportive adult children and two granddaughters.

-Since 2017, he has been flaming the notion of charity agencies to intentionally collaborate with each other in a sustainable manner.
+Since 2017, he has also been flaming the notion of charity agencies to intentionally collaborate with each other in a sustainable manner.
 The purpose is to have collective impact by their community engagements in family life development.
 He has formed a network of volunteers, under Family Nation Association, dedicated to restore and strengthen families with a heart to build a caring and vibrant nation.

 Yap Kin was an educator for over 20 years before joining the Chinese Development Assistance Council as Executive Director in Jan 2022.
 His work with primary and secondary children in schools previously affirms his belief that strong families are the bedrock of social progression and educational mobility for the next generation.